KenKundert/emborg/README.rst

     compression = 'lz4'                   # compression algorithm to use
     umask = '77'                          # umask to use when creating the archives lock_wait = 5                         # how long to wait for the lock
+    keep_hourly = 48                      # number of hourly archives to keep
+    keep_daily = 64                       # number of daily archives to keep
+    keep_weekly = 52                      # number of weekly archives to keep
+    keep_monthly = 48                     # number of weekly archives to keep
+    keep_yearly = 24                      # number of weekly archives to keep

+If you encrypt your backups, you can specify the encryption key in this file as *passphrase*.
+In this case, you should be careful to assure the file is not readable by others (chmod 600 settings).
+Alternatively, you can use `Avendesora
+<https://avendesora.readthedocs.io>`_ to securely hold your key by specifying
+the Avendesora account name of the key to *avendesora_account*.

 Configuration Settings